davepinch/pinchy.cc/collections/_camera-roll/2022/08/2022-08-19-trees-around-the-gazebo.md

   - Gazebo at Night
   - in the backyard
   - Bothell
-  - Looking Up
+  - looking up
-  - Nighttime
+  - nighttime
-  - Photograph
+  - photograph
 ---